AGUAVIVA

 Thomas Marcusson

-Is a jellyfish more random than a computer?
+Is nature more random than a computer?

 True randomness is valuable when it comes to things like encrypting data.
 Computers are bad at coming up with random numbers because they’re designed to be predictable.
 That’s why alternative sources of randomness are often used to initiate high-end encryption schemes, which for example, can protect sensitive data online.